Why prefab chimney chase covers fail faster than masonry chimney crowns

 Most West Palm Beach prefab chimney chase covers are now reaching or have exceeded their service life.
 We see this every week — homeowners notice rust streaks on the chase exterior, find the chase cover dislodged after a storm, or discover an active leak that traces back to a perforated cover.
 The repair pattern is consistent: replace the original galvanized cover with marine-grade 316 stainless or copper sized to the specific chase.

-Chimney chase cover repair near me as part of comprehensive prefab maintenance
+Chimney chase cover repair as part of comprehensive prefab maintenance

 Chase cover repair is most cost-effective when bundled with other prefab chimney maintenance services in a single visit.
 The same crew on the roof for chase cover work can simultaneously inspect the storm collar (the smaller seal around the flue penetration), the chimney cap on top of the flue, the chase exterior for any siding or framing damage, and the upper sections of the chase.